 Here, we assume that western areas (Areas III-E and IV-W) and eastern areas (Areas V-E and VI-W) are respectively occupied by baseline populations (I- and P-stocks).
-Therefore, the genetic and morphometric data in these two areas are used only for estimating parameters for the two putative populations, which are used as known fixed parameters in the joint likelihood function for mixture parameters.
+Therefore, the genetic and morphometric data in these two areas are used only for estimating parameters for the two putative populations.
 A reason of employing this baseline assumption is to provide stabilized baseline populations themselves to reduce the possibility of occasional disturbance by third or even fourth populations visiting our study areas.
 A sensitivity test was conducted to examine the influence of the baseline assumption by assuming narrower baseline areas (Area III-E and VI-W for the two populations, respectively).